-Section 2 Description of the Draft Plan and associated Proposed Material Alterations
+Section 2 Description of the Plan6

 The Dún Laoghaire-Rathdown County Development Plan is a land use plan and overall strategy for the proper planning and sustainable development of the functional area of County Dún Laoghaire-Rathdown over the six-year period 2022-2028.
 Not later than four years after the adoption of the Plan, the Council is required to review it and commence the preparation of a new Plan.
+The Plan includes a Written Statement, that provides the development policies, Core Strategy and mandatory and discretionary objectives for different policy areas addressed by the Development Plan.